shohiebsense/Permifriend/README.md

 # Permifriend
-Power-up your Accompanist Permission by handling runtime permission event.
-It complements with `HiltViewModel`.
-It will save you from the tedious job regarding Runtime Permissions.
+Power-up your [Accompanist](https://google.github.io/accompanist/permissions/) Permission by handling runtime permission event.
+It complements with [HiltViewModel](https://developer.android.com/training/dependency-injection/hilt-jetpack#viewmodels).
+It will save you from the tedious job around Runtime Permissions.

 ## Installation